coderbyheart/proto-lwm2m/README.md

 - The URN must have the prefix `urn:oma:lwm2m:x:`.
 - The `ObjectVersion` must be appended if it is not `1.0`, which is the default.
 - All objects must define one `Time` property.
+- Objects must be `Multiple` instance.
-- Objects must be `Single` instance, and `Optional`
+- Objects must be `Optional`.
 - Resources must be `Single` instance. `Multiple` could be useful in some cases, e.g. IP addresses, but until it is really needed, we do not support it.
-- Resources should only be marked as mandatory in case they must be published together (e.g. latitude and longitued).
+- Resources should only be marked as mandatory in case they must be published together (e.g. latitude and longitude).
 This allows devices to only update the values that have changed.
 - `RangeEnumeration` is ignored, because there is no standard for the use of this field.